-The vast majority of the Corporation's natural gas production from Pouce Coupe is processed at the Pouce Coupe Gas Plant, with the remainder processed at third-party facilities.
+The vast majority of the Corporation's natural gas production is processed at the Pouce Coupe Gas Plant and the AltaGas Facility, with the remainder processed at third-party facilities.
+See "Description of the Business - Facilities - Pouce Coupe Gas Plant" for information on the Pouce Coupe Gas Plant.